READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Introduction

 \section{Introduction}

-Audio-driven talking head generation, also known as audio-driven portrait animation, aims to generate realistic videos of a person speaking from a given audio signal, which demonstrates significant value across multiple domains such as e-learning, film and game production, and human-computer interaction~\cite{thdsurvey1}.
+Audio-driven talking head generation aims to generate videos of a person speaking an audio signal, which demonstrates significant value across multiple domains such as e-learning, film and game production, and human-computer interaction~\cite{thdsurvey1}.
 Evaluation criteria for audio-driven talking head generation models include the accuracy of lip synchronization with the input audio and the naturalism of the generated facial movements.
 In addition to these factors, the model's inference speed is also a crucial metric, as achieving real-time capabilities is essential for future human-computer interactive applications~\cite{thdsurvey2}.